Literally speaking, there is no past. Now ... is the only time there is. Now ... is when things happen. Now ... is the only time I can experience.

 Would I want to go through my relationship reacting to an illusion?
 Or would it be preferable to be with the here and now reality?

 I may not be able to answer that question intellectually.
 I might actually need to experience the difference and let my experience give me my sure answer.
-That is what I need to accomplish to enjoy the fullness of relationship joy.
+That is what I hope to accomplish this week.

-Every time I see a stranger, maybe while in a supermarket checkout line, or while paying for gas for my car, or while talking to a receptionist, I think to myself something like:
+During the day, I practice seeing this way whenever possible.
+Maybe while in a supermarket checkout line, or while paying for gas for my car, or while talking to a receptionist, I think to myself something like:

 "How would this person look to me if had no past learning with which to make any judgments?"